toy train pricing guides published today generally adhere to grading standards established

 considering for purchase.

 The TCA has a Standards Committee made up of members who are long time collectors and are very knowledgeable on this subject of grading.
-The Standards Committee has created detailed presentations, with examples of each grade classification, using photographs of trains in each condition.

 Back To Top of Page